-- " It shall be unlawful for any person to perform, cause, or permit any construction, alteration, remodeling, removal, movement, or demolition of any structure, improvement, landscape feature, or cultural site which has been designated a landmark or which is located within an area which has been designated as a Preservation District. - " No person shall secure or issue a permit authorizing any such work unless a Certificate of Appropriateness with respect to such work and, in the case of demolition of a principal structure, with respect to the new construction proposed to replace such structure shall have first been issued. - " Use of the alternate sign programs in Preservation Districts shall require a Certificate of Appropriateness. - " The following shall require a Certificate of Appropriateness: parking areas in the side and front yard subject to the criteria set forth in § 120-191A(4) and side yard air-conditioning units and the like subject to the criteria set forth in § 120-191A(4)(c)[7] of the City Code. - (m) Certificate of Appropriateness Process
+- " It shall be unlawful for any person to perform, cause, or permit any construction, alteration, remodeling, removal, movement, or demolition of any structure, improvement, landscape feature, or cultural site which has been designated a landmark or which is located within an area which has been designated as a Preservation District. - " No person shall secure or issue a permit authorizing any such work unless a Certificate of Appropriateness with respect to such work and, in the case of demolition of a principal structure, with respect to the new construction proposed to replace such structure shall have first been issued. - " Use of the alternate sign programs in Preservation Districts shall require a Certificate of Appropriateness. - " The following shall require a Certificate of Appropriateness: parking areas in the side and front yard subject to the criteria set forth in § 120-191A(4) and side yard air-conditioning units and the like subject to the criteria set forth in § 120-191A(4)(c)[7] of the City Code. - (a) Certificate of Appropriateness Process - (the properties of Appropriateness Application in the properties of Appropriateness Application in the properties of the